 - What problems are we trying to solve?

-- Overview of current challenges in locating, organising, and sharing heritage sample data
+- Current challenges in locating, organising, and sharing heritage sample data

-- Real examples from conservators, conservation scientists, and collection specialists
+- Examples from conservators, conservation scientists, and collection specialists

-- How do people currently find things, organise material, and share it?
+- How do people currently find, organise, and share sample information?

 - What levels of documentation are appropriate for different users?

-- Encouraging participants to develop and maintain their own documentation structures
+- Encouraging participants to develop and sustain documentation structures suited to their own contexts

 The webinar will foster a constructive, cross‑disciplinary exchange and encourage participants to reflect on their own documentation practices and needs.